ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 	/&
 	* $$ EOJ

-*VIRCONF JCL in VSE to define and upload a new VIRARBO file*
+*Figure 7.1 VIRCONF JCL in VSE to define and upload a new VIRARBO file*

 ::